qutip/qutip-tutorials/tutorials-v5/quantum-circuits/v5_paper-qip2.md

 ## Introduction

-In this example, we show:
+In this example, we show how to

 - Construct a simple quantum circuit which simulates the dynamics of a two-qubit Hamiltonian
 - Simulate the dynamics of an open system, using ancillas to induce noise